 If you happen to get into contact with poison ivy, wash your skin right away.
 Don’t burn the plant, or else you’ll inhale its toxic oil.

 Plants That You Can Eat in the Wild

 The following plants aren’t only edible and helpful when trying to survive in the wild; they’re also pretty common in the wild.
 You can eat them alone, brew the flowers into tea, or make a salad using the leaves:

-Yeah, you read that right — dandelion, the bane of every gardener’s existence.
-But while this little weed is annoying when you see it sprouting in your lawn, it’s gonna be a welcome sight when you get stuck in the wild.
+Yeah, you read that right—dandelion, the bane of every gardener’s existence.
+While this little weed is annoying when you see it sprouting on your lawn, it’s gonna be a welcome sight when you’re stuck in the wild.

 If you didn’t know, dandelion is edible and packed with nutrients.
-And since you can find it growing freely in the woods, it can stave off your hunger when you’re in a pickle.
+And since you can find this wilderness food growing freely in the woods, it can stave off your hunger when you’re in a pickle.

 You can see fireweed almost everywhere you go, and they’re easy to spot with their vivid pink and purple flowers.
 Fireweed’s shoots, leaves, and flowers are all edible.